Does remote learning work for sport and exercise sciences?

 What technical and practical barriers do students face?

-Specialist facilities and equipment remain hard to replicate remotely, so practical skill development risks flattening into theory.
-Students report variability in access and interaction quality across platforms, and the lack of immediate, nuanced feedback reduces the value of technique work.
-Programmes address this by standardising a single link hub per module, providing captioned recordings, transcripts and low‑bandwidth versions, and investing in high‑quality demo capture for practice‑heavy content.
-Multi‑angle videos, annotated exemplars and clear submission specifications make remote labs and drills more actionable, while weekly monitoring of access, audio and timetable slips enables rapid fixes.
+Specialist facilities and equipment remain hard to replicate remotely, so practical skill development can easily flatten into theory.
+Students report uneven access to the learning resources sport and exercise sciences students rely on, variable interaction quality across platforms, and slower feedback on technique, all of which makes it harder to build confidence.
+Programmes can reduce that friction by standardising a single link hub per module, providing captioned recordings, transcripts, and low-bandwidth versions, and investing in high-quality demo capture for practice-heavy content.
+Multi-angle videos, annotated exemplars, and clear submission specifications make remote labs and drills easier to act on, while weekly monitoring of access, audio, and timetable slips enables rapid fixes.

 How has the curriculum adapted?